nickbrandt/GitLab/doc/development/what_requires_downtime.md

 ### Step 2: Removing The Ignore Rule

 Once the changes from step 1 have been released & deployed you can set up a separate merge request that removes the ignore rule.
-This merge request can simply remove the `self.ignored_columns` line.
+This merge request removes the `ignore_column` line and possibly also the inclusion of `IgnoreableColumns`.

+This should only get merged with the release indicated with `remove_with` and once the `remove_after` date has passed.

 ## Renaming Columns